Harryyadav/slate/source/includes/business_units.md

 default_groups      | No       | A list of dictionaries representing the default group roles for the users in the business unit.
 Each dictionary has an id field which is the group id and a role field where the role is the role id.
 The groups specified here should be members of the business unit unless all_users is true. all_users           | No       | Whether the business unit includes all users.
 Trying to create a business unit with this field set to True and specific users/groups specified is an error.
-Default is false. persist_phases      | No       | Set the persistence of TODO tasks that belong to active phases in a project within this business unit.
+Default is false. persist_phases      | No       | Set the persistence of TODO tasks that belong to active phases in a project within this business unit. default_risk_policy | No       | The id of risk policy that applies to all projects of this business unit by default unless overriden by the project's risk policy.
+This overrides the organization's default risk policy.